-Access is by a 2 kilomtere paddle from Oileán na Marbh (Island of the dead) by Carrickfinn Airport with the landward islands of the three Eileen Islands giving over a kilometre of lee on the journey.
-Landing on Inishfree is at the south west tip of the island, there is a small sheltered cove of perfect sand between the large boulders.
+Access is by a 2-kilometre paddle from Oileán na Marbh (Island of the dead) by Carrickfinn Airport with the landward islands of the three Eileen Islands giving over a kilometre of lee on the journey.
+Landing on Inishfree is at the south-west tip of the island, there is a small sheltered cove of perfect sand between the large boulders.
 The rest of the coast of the island is very rocky and broken with no further sheltered suitable landing beaches.

 Inishfree Lower is very much the neglected cousin of the much better-known islands off Gola Island, Cruit Island and Owey Island along the coast of mainland Donegal to the north and south.